 a.
 General.
-The characteristics of an airplane flight control system have a major effect on handling qualities.
-A significant consideration in pilot acceptability of an airplane is the "feel" provided through the flight controls.
-Considerable effort is expended on airplane feel system design so that pilots will be comfortable and will consider the airplane desirable to fly.
-In order for an FFS to be representative, it should "feel" like the airplane being simulated.
-Compliance with this requirement is determined by comparing a recording of the control feel dynamics of the FFS to actual airplane measurements in the takeoff, cruise and landing configurations.
+The characteristics of a helicopter flight control system have a major effect on the handling qualities.
+A significant consideration in pilot acceptability of a helicopter is the "feel" provided through the flight controls.
+Considerable effort is expended on helicopter feel system design so that pilots will be comfortable and will consider the helicopter desirable to fly.
+In order for an FFS to be representative, it should "feel" like the helicopter being simulated.
+Compliance with this requirement is determined by comparing a recording of the control feel dynamics of the FFS to actual helicopter measurements in the hover and cruise configurations.

 (1) Recordings such as free response to an impulse or step function are classically used to estimate the dynamic properties of electromechanical systems.
-In any case, it is only possible to estimate the dynamic properties as a result of being able to estimate true inputs and responses.
-Therefore, it is imperative that the best possible data be collected since close matching of the FFS control loading system to the airplane system is essential.
-The required dynamic control tests are described in Table A2A of this attachment.
+In any case, it is only possible to estimate the dynamic properties as a result of only being able to estimate true inputs and responses.
+Therefore, it is imperative that the best possible data be collected since close matching of the FFS control loading system to the helicopter system is essential.
+The required dynamic control tests are described in Table C2A of this attachment.

-(2) For initial and upgrade evaluations, the QPS requires that control dynamics characteristics be measured and recorded directly from the flight controls (Handling Qualities-Table A2A).
+(2) For initial and upgrade evaluations, the QPS requires that control dynamics characteristics be measured and recorded directly from the flight controls (Handling Qualities-Table C2A).
 This procedure is usually accomplished by measuring the free response of the controls using a step or impulse input to excite the system.
-The procedure should be accomplished in the takeoff, cruise and landing flight conditions and configurations.
+The procedure should be accomplished in the hover and cruise flight conditions and configurations.

-(3) For airplanes with irreversible control systems, measurements may be obtained on the ground if proper pitot-static inputs are provided to represent airspeeds typical of those encountered in flight.
-Likewise, it may be shown that for some airplanes, takeoff, cruise, and landing configurations have like effects.
+(3) For helicopters with irreversible control systems, measurements may be obtained on the ground if proper pitot-static inputs are provided to represent airspeeds typical of those encountered in flight Likewise, it may be shown that for some helicopters, hover, climb, cruise, and autorotation have like effects.
 Thus, one may suffice for another.
-In either case, engineering validation or airplane manufacturer rationale should be submitted as justification for ground tests or for eliminating a configuration.
-For FFSs requiring static and dynamic tests at the controls, special test fixtures will not be required during initial and upgrade evaluations if the QTG shows both test fixture results and the results of an alternate anproach (e.g., computer plots that were produced concurrently and show satisfactory agreement).
+If either or both considerations apply, engineering validation or helicopter manufacturer rationale should be submitted as justification for ground tests or for eliminating a configuration.
+For FFSs requiring static and dynamic tests at the controls special test fixtures will not be required during initial and upgrade evaluations if the OTG shows both test fixture results and the results of an alternate approach (e.g., computer plots that were produced concurrently and show satisfactory agreement).
 Repeat of the alternate method during the initial evaluation satisfies this test requirement.